thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 - The other issue is that the output of the **bumblebee version** command will not be populated with build times.

 ### Validate _Bumblebee_ is installed and working
-Once installed, you can verify it is running correctly by typing...
+Once installed, you can verify it is running correctly by running...

     bumblebee